json-schema-org/json-schema-org.github.io/index.md

 ### The Path to Standardization

-The JSON Schema project intends to shepherd all three draft series to either: RFC status, the equivilent within another standards body, or join a foundation and establish self publication rules.
+The JSON Schema project intends to shepherd all three draft series to either: RFC status, the equivilent within another standards body, and/or join a foundation and establish self publication rules.

 <details markdown="1">
 <summary>Read more</summary>